FutureAtoms/BevyBeats/README.md

 ## Privacy

 BevyBeats doesn't have any tracker or third-party server for collecting user data.
+BevyBeats is a premium Music AI app that respects your privacy.
 If YouTube logged-in users enable "Send back to Google" feature, BevyBeats only uses YouTube Music Tracking API to send listening history and listening record of video to Google for better recommendations and supporting artist or YouTube Creator (For API reference,